 Is it not right then, if your children's Father is present in whatever shape or form in your children's lives that Father's Day should be given due credence and note?
 Or maybe not if that fine human emotion of respect has been dragged kicking and screaming into the fear monkey's castle of sadness, which is divorce.
 Or that our children associate the celebration of Father's Day as a big, smack in the tummy reality that their Father is just not around.
 Thus questioning that he even cares and does he warrant any such attachment such as recognition, love and respect?

 So is Father's Day a celebration of what is good about Dads?
-Or is it another opportunity for us all to realise the disparities between the monkey marketeers judgement and the reality of the modern family?
+Or is it yet another opportunity for feel the difficulties of single parenting and the tough realities of many modern families?

 Could it just be that the simplicity is in the biological fact that he is their Dad.
 Fundamentally, it would seem that all children want to know is that the other parental half of what created them, in some way, could be acknowledged by his existence.
 That they are supported with the simple fact that their Dads are important in their lives.

-I know that my children are happier for the respect I show towards their Dad.
+I know that my children are happier for the their Dad and I show towards each other.
 They are more relaxed and content that he is a part of their lives.
 Their Father’s Day this year will be a positive for him, their relationship and future will be all the more productive and respectful.
 The ability to support this special eternal relationship will be a reward for all, that kindness and love is the way forward.

 Just now need to get organised, find the arts and crafts regalia for the cards and with it the proclamation of Dad love.